 We are pleased to offer letters of invitation to registered attendees who require them for Visa Applications.
 Invitation letters can be requested once registration and payment has been received in full.
 Please email email@example.com to request a Letter of Invitation.

-Letters of Invitation can be issued as soon as online registration has opened.
+Letters of Invitation can be issued as soon as registration and payment have been received.

 When requesting a letter of invitation, the following information is required:

 - Brief description of why you wish to attend the conference and how this will enhance your practice